-Can a pregnancy test diagnose ovarian cancer
+Can a pregnancy test detect ovarian cancer?

 Why are we talking about this?

-It has recently been brought to Ovarian Cancer Action’s attention that some women who are concerned they might have ovarian cancer are using home pregnancy test kits in the belief that a positive result could diagnose them with the disease.
+Some women who are concerned they might have ovarian cancer are using home pregnancy test kits in the belief that a positive result could diagnose them with the disease.

 During the early stages of pregnancy a woman’s body produces increased levels of a hormone called human chorionic gonadotropin (hCG), which will be detected by the more sensitive home tests and produce a positive result.